DivnaP/MovieReviewsClassifier/README.md

 - Sequential Minimal Optimization<br>

 Results of the five prediction models are compared in order to find out which method is more suitable for this type of prediction.
 Beside those five models, aplication provide analyzing of words ih movie reviews using [SentiWordNet](http://sentiwordnet.isti.cnr.it/) lexical resource.
-Also user have ability to use  [HP IDOL OnDemand](https://www.idolondemand.com/developer/apis/analyzesentiment#overview) Web service which analyzes text and return the sentiment as positive, negative or neutral.
-It contains a dictionary of positive and negative words of different types, and defines patterns that describe how to combine these words to form positive and negative phrases.
+Also user have ability to use  [HP IDOL OnDemand](https://www.idolondemand.com/developer/apis/analyzesentiment#overview) Web service.

-# 2. Machine learning algorithms used in project
+# 2. Machine learning algorithms, resources and services used in project

 *Logistic Regression* is one of the best probabilistic classifiers, measured in both log loss and first-best classification accuracy across a number of tasks.
 The dimensions of the input vectors being classified are called "features" and there is no restriction against them being correlated.
 Logistic regression can be binomial, ordinal or multinomial.
 Binomial or binary logistic regression deals with situations in which the observed outcome for a dependent variable can have only two possible types.[1]
 Multinomial logistic regression deals with situations where the outcome can have three or more possible types.[1]